z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 The first manifestation of freedom I will examine is the freedom to be curious.
 I am talking about the pure happiness of making a discovery be that a new framework or plugin that will save you a couple of keystrokes.
-The absolute joy of struggling with a problem for a given period of time and ultimately finding a solution or - event better - failing miserably and moving forward.
+The absolute joy of struggling with a problem for a given period and ultimately finding a solution or - event better - failing miserably and moving forward.
 That is curiosity for me.
 Some examples include:

 - being interested in what the latest and greatest tech with respect to your domain and work is